StockSharp/AlgoTrading/Designer/Gallery/Schemas/Harami_Bullish/README.md

 - **Long entry**: The bullish pattern block reports a bearish candle followed by a smaller bullish candle whose high is below the previous high and whose low is above the previous low, and the position is flat.
 The order buys one lot and opens a long.
 - **Short entry**: The bearish pattern block reports a bullish candle followed by a smaller bearish candle contained the same way, and the position is flat.
 The order sells one lot and opens a short.
-- **Exit**: A long is closed as soon as a candle closes below the moving average, a short as soon as a candle closes above it, both through position modify blocks in close mode, which matches the original exactly.
-The original also stops trading for five hundred candles after every order; no block keeps a bar counter between candles, so that pause is dropped and the diagram simply trades every pattern it finds while flat.
-The original works on one minute candles, and the packaged history is five minute data, so the diagram runs on five minute candles instead.
+- **Exit**: A long is closed as soon as a candle closes below the moving average, a short as soon as a candle closes above it, both through position modify blocks in close mode.
+The diagram trades every pattern it finds while flat and runs on the five-minute candles provided by the packaged history.

 ## Parameters